A Return to the Tangible: Why a new generation of students is rebelling against some technologies to embrace real connections

 Thumbing through the pages of a book.
 Putting a needle on the edge of a record.
 Shopping in person in department stores.
 Feeling the grass beneath our feet.
 Things one generation may have lived and taken for granted could now very well be exactly what is attracting a new generation – discovering that a real life exists outside a virtual one – and embracing the old with a new methodology.

 Contrary to what could be a common misconception, college students are not addicted to computer screens.
 In fact, just the opposite could be taking shape.
-There is a growing trend at WVU Potomac State College – first observed by the staff of the Mary L. Shipper Library - to return to the tangible, to seek less of the digital universe and more of the physical world.
+There is a growing trend at Potomac State College – first observed by the staff of the Mary F. Shipper Library - to return to the tangible, to seek less of the digital universe and more of the physical world.

 It’s a pendulum that has swung back.
 The movement just a generation ago was to embrace modern technologies and to download books and reading materials onto screens – from Kindles to personal cell phones.
 Now, in what could be a natural trend, the children of those who helped foster in the digital age are coming into their own, discovering analog, and returning to the physical for entertainment and recreation – items they can feel, touch, and carry - like a book, for instance.